distributedlife/distributedlife.com/data/food/ramen.md

 In Yokohama I visited the ramen museum.
 It’s set underground in a three-story recreation of the streets of 1958 Japan.
 That was the year that Momofuku Ando invented instant ramen.
 A fake dusky orange sun sets amongst tight concrete corridors.
-As no natural light penetrates the place has a gritty post-apocalyptic vibe.
+As no natural light penetrates, the place has a gritty post-apocalyptic vibe.
 An apocalypse with ramen?
 That’s one we can all enjoy.

 When I went back to Japan with Jess we never ventured out to the Ramen museum.
 The shops there have a policy where two-people can’t share a bowl of ramen.
 The rule is a bowl of ramen per customer per restaurant.
 These *rules* make the place feel more of a themed food-court rather than the ramen-celebrating food-amusement-park it wants to be.